Showing Posts From

 Think U.S. elections are contentious?
 Try Nephite elections!

-Elections have been on my mind recently, as I’m sure they have been on all of ours.
-4 years ago, we experience the most divisive election in my lifetime.
-But by all available data, it looks like this one is...
+Elections have been on my mind recently, as I'm sure they have been on all of ours.
+Four years ago, we experienced the most divisive election in my lifetime.
+But by all available data, it looks like this one is going to make that one look "mostly peaceful" in comparison.
+Even within the Church, relations between good members with differing political ideologies have been seriously strained.
+But if you are anxious about the hostility of this election cycle, here's a thought that may shed a tiny sliver of hope and perspective: be glad this election is not a Nephite election.

 The Lamanite, the lock-down, and our Liberty

-This week in Come Follow Me, we studied the discourse of Samuel the Lamanite on the wall of Zarahemla.
+This week in Come, Follow Me, we studied the discourse of Samuel the Lamanite on the wall of Zarahemla.
 Take note of the reaction of the people.
-In the first few verses of Helaman 16, we read that there were...
+In the first few verses of Helaman 16, we read that there were two different and completely opposite reactions to his message: One group believed in his words and sought baptism by those who were authorized to administer in the ordinances of the Gospel.
+The other group was incensed that they couldn't hit the prophet with their stones and arrows, so they decided it was the devil's doing and climbed up the wall to kill him up close and personal.

 Hello, my name is Gideon